vala-lang/vala-docs/docs/faq.md

 benefit from backwards-compatible fixes and improvements that happen in bindings over time.
-It is quite common for updated bindings to fix bugs (most prominently memory leaks), and if you use a local copy of the binding you will not benefit from such changes until you update the copy of the bindings your software uses.
+It is quite common for updated bindings to fix bugs (most prominently memory leaks), and if you use a local copy of the binding, you will not benefit from such changes until you update the copy of the bindings your software uses.

 Of course, sometimes it isn't really feasible to depend on the